tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 : Variable length connection ID.
 The connection ID concept is described in {{I-D.ietf-tls-dtls-connection-id}}.
 An example can be found in {{connection-id-example}}.

-encrypted_record:
-: Identical to the encrypted_record field in a TLS 1.3 record.
-{:br}

 As with previous versions of DTLS, multiple DTLSPlaintext and DTLSCiphertext records can be included in the same